-The Administrator's Internal Audit function provides an independent opinion over the adequacy and effectiveness of the risk management framework.
+The AIA provides an independent opinion over the adequacy and effectiveness of the risk management framework.

 A key component of the governance of the Company is a policy framework covering all important elements of managing the Company's business.
 This contains a set of policies that provide high level guidance around the following areas, with specific policies covering each area in more detail: